C8forT/ScrcpyWiFi/README.md

 Notes:

-A.  The repository versions of adb and zenity worked for me in each of the distributions I tried the script code on, which are Arch Linux, KDE Neon, Linux Mint Cinnamon 20.3 and LMDE 5.
+A.  The repository versions of adb and zenity worked for me in each of the distributions on which I tried the script code, which are Arch Linux, KDE Neon, Linux Mint Cinnamon 20.3 and LMDE 5.
 See the following notes for scrcpy:

 B.  scrcpy compatibility in specific distributions as of March 2022: